Gabriel Pires

-Gabriel Appelt Pires (born 18 September 1993), sometimes known as just Gabriel ([ɡabɾiˈew]), is a Brazilian professional footballer who plays for Botafogo, on loan from Portuguese club Benfica, as a midfielder.
+Gabriel Appelt Pires (born 18 September 1993), sometimes known simply as Gabriel ([ɡabɾiˈew]), is a Brazilian professional footballer who plays as a midfielder for Portuguesa.

 Club career

 Resende

-Born in Rio de Janeiro, Gabriel Pires and his older brother Guilherme started each of their careers at Resende Futebol Clube; Gabriel signed his first contract on 23 July 2010.
+Born in Resende, Rio de Janeiro, Gabriel and his older brother Guilherme started each of their careers at Resende; Gabriel signed his first contract on 23 July 2010.
 He played his first senior season with the club during the 2011 Campeonato Carioca, the regional league in the state of Rio.

 Juventus and loans

-In April 2011, Italian newspaper, Tuttosport reported that Juventus Football Club signed both Gabriel and Guilherme, however due to bureatic reasons, Gabriel couldn't move to Italy until after his 18th birthday.
+In April 2011, Italian newspaper, Tuttosport reported that Juventus signed both Gabriel and Guilherme, however due to bureatic reasons, Gabriel couldn't move to Italy until after his 18th birthday.
 In January 2012 Gabriel officially signed with the Italian club for a fee of €2 million, though the deal had virtually been complete since 21 April 2011.
 After joining the Italian side, Gabriel joined the club's youth academy and played the remaining half-season for Juventus' reserve during the 2011–12 season.

-On 30 August 2012, Gabriel Pires was sent on a season-long loan deal to Serie B newcomer Pro Vercelli, another Piedmont-based team, along with Juventus teammate, Alberto Masi.
-Gabriel made his Serie B debut on 9 September 2012 as a 61st-minute substitute in a 1–2 home loss against Livorno.
-He made his first start on 15 September against Sassuolo and went on to start the next ten league matches prior to suffering a major injury on 10 November 2012 in a home match against Modena.
-After four months on the sidelines, Gabriel returned to Pro Vercelli's starting lineup on 2 March 2013 in a 1–1 away draw at Juve Stabia.
-He remained in the club's starting lineup for the remainder of the campaign, making 25 league appearances and scoring 1 league goal.
+On 30 August 2012, Gabriel was sent on a season-long loan deal to Serie B newcomer Pro Vercelli, another Piedmont-based team, along with Juventus teammate, Alberto Masi.
+He made his Serie B debut on 9 September 2012, as a 61st-minute substitute in a 1–2 home loss against Livorno.
+He made his first start on 15 September against Sassuolo, and went on to start the next ten league matches prior to suffering a major injury on 10 November 2012, in a home match against Modena.
+After four months on the sidelines, Gabriel returned to Pro Vercelli's starting lineup on 2 March 2013, in a 1–1 away draw at Juve Stabia.
+He remained in the club's starting lineup for the remainder of the campaign, making 25 league appearances and scoring one league goal.

-Gabriel Pires returned to Juventus on 30 June 2013 and two months later, he was sent out on another season-long loan deal to Serie B side Spezia on 26 August 2013.
+Gabriel returned to Juventus on 30 June 2013 and two months later, he was sent out on another season-long loan deal to Serie B side Spezia on 26 August 2013.
 He made 19 league appearances for the club.

-On 23 July 2014, Appelt signed with Serie B side Pescara on a season-long loan deal along with teammate Vincenzo Fiorillo.
+On 23 July 2014, Gabriel signed with Serie B side Pescara on a season-long loan deal along with teammate Vincenzo Fiorillo.
 He appeared in 17 matches for the club, scoring once.